AndrianH18/espdrone-aruco-ros/README.md

 There are several dictionaries (variants) of ArUco markers available.
 We recommend using the `ARUCO_MIP_36h12` library available for download [here](https://sourceforge.net/projects/aruco/files/aruco_mip_36h12_pdf.zip/download).

 **Important notes!**
 * Each ArUco marker has its own numerical ID, 0 to 249 in the case of `ARUCO_MIP_36h12`.
-Make sure to keep track of which marker has which ID when you print them (you can write the ID below the marker).
+Make sure to keep track of which marker has which ID when you print them.
+Each marker has its ID faintly written on the bottom left corner.
 * Do not use multiple markers with the same ID for the same room/environment.
 * All markers must be of the same size.
 * Try to paste all the markers upright.

 ### 2. Creating an ArUco Map File
 An ArUco map file is required to be able to estimate the drones' pose.
 This file describes the ID and position of every ArUco marker in the environment we have prepared in the previous step.

-To create the map file, we use a marker mapper program, which takes in pictures or video capturing the ArUco markers and outputs a file describing the map.
+To create the map file, we use a marker mapper program, which takes in pictures or video capturing the ArUco markers in the room and outputs a file describing the map.
 We do not have to use the drone's camera for creating the map file.

 We recommend using the [ArUco MarkerMapper app](https://play.google.com/store/apps/details?id=com.uco.avaappbeta&hl=en_SG&gl=US) (only available for Android) as the phone has built-in camera and the app is quite easy to use.
 Alternatively, the program is also available for Linux and Windows [here](https://sourceforge.net/projects/markermapper/files/?source=navbar).
 Refer to the [official webpage](http://www.uco.es/investiga/grupos/ava/node/57/) for guide on how to use the Linux/Windows program.